callmephilip/strapi-custom-graphql/POST.md

 ![Politician card UI sketch](./.github/images/card-ui.jpg)

-How can we tweak our current query to include stats for every politician based on their statements?
+How can we tweak our current schema to include stats for every politician based on their statements?
 What if we could extend `Politician` object to include dynamically calculated stats without changing the underlying data structure and keep things nice and normalized.
 Our goal is to produce a graphql schema that would look smth like this:

 ```graphql
 type PoliticianHonestyStat {